-Early education on sustainability engages children and young adults around important topics like environmental stewardship, social responsibility, waste reduction, and conservation of resources.
+Early education in sustainability engages children and young adults around important topics like environmental stewardship, social responsibility, waste reduction, and conservation of resources.
 Creating new projects will provide students, educators, and parents alike with hands-on policy and project implementation experience.
-Through project based learning, students will exercise critical thinking, creativity, and communication skills in the context of creating authentic, meaningful projects.
+Through project-based learning, students will exercise critical thinking, creativity, and communication skills in the context of creating authentic, meaningful projects.
 These skills and knowledge will be crucial to the development of innovative solutions to the challenges of the 21st century and beyond.

-Schools that are Thriving Schools certified will receive due recognition for their efforts, joining a cohort of local schools taking leadership on sustainability education.
+Schools that are Thriving Schools certified will receive due recognition for their efforts, joining a cohort of local schools leading the way on sustainability education.
 All certified schools will receive supporting materials, including a decal to display their achievement.
 Participants will be recognized and celebrated at a Showcase Event in late 2019.

 eligibility + guidelines

 All Marion County Schools are eligible to apply for certification and project funding through the Indianapolis Thriving Schools Challenge.
 Limited to one submission per school.
 Proposals for project funding must have the support of the school principal and/or leadership.